Cyclic Vomiting Syndrome

 How common is cyclic vomiting syndrome?

-It is not known exactly how common CVS is, but it is estimated to affect up to 2.2 percent of children in the United States.
+It is not known exactly how common CVS is, but it is estimated to affect up to three of every 100,000 children in the United States.
 It is slightly more common in girls than in boys.

 Children in pre-school or early school years are at the greatest risk for CVS; the average age among children who get CVS is 5 years old.
 While CVS usually occurs in children, it can occur in adults as well.

 The cause of CVS is not known, but children who have it also often have migraine headaches and another disorder similar to CVS called abdominal migraine.
 Most patients with CVS have a family history of migraines, especially on the mother's side of the family.